Hello Are you worried about your Pet? We’re here to help…

-This is the most common reason that puppies are seen as an emergency.
-Vomiting and diarrhoea are very common in newly rehomed puppies for a variety of reasons, including but not limited to: stress of rehoming, parasites including worms and amoebae, bacterial infections, viral infections (including the deadly parvovirus), dietary indiscretion and/or rapid changes in diet, vitamin deficiencies, toxins and congenital problems.
+Sickness and diarrhea is the most common reason puppies are seen as an emergency.
+It’s very common in newly rehomed puppies for a variety of reasons, including the stress of rehoming, parasites including worms and amoebae, bacterial infections, viral infections (including the deadly parvovirus), dietary indiscretion and rapid changes in diet, vitamin deficiencies, toxins and congenital problems.

-Small bouts of watery diarrhoea or a small amount of regurgitated food can often be treated at home by feeding a bland diet little and often, withholding all rich treats and titbits.
+Small bouts of watery diarrhea or a small amount of regurgitated food can often be treated at home by feeding a bland diet little and often, withholding all rich treats and titbits.
 Tepid water can be offered but should not be gulped.
-Puppies with vomiting and diarrhoea should still appear bright and normal at home.
-As puppies are a lot quicker to show dehydration than adult dogs, it is always much safer to get them checked by a veterinary surgeon if there are any concerns.
+Puppies with vomiting and diarrhea should still appear bright and normal at home.
+As puppies are a lot quicker to show dehydration than adult dogs, it is always much safer to get them checked by a vet if there are any concerns.

-Puppies with vomiting and diarrhoea should be seen by a vet if any of the following apply:
+Puppies with vomiting and diarrhea should be seen by a vet if any of the following apply:

 - They are lethargic, not acting normally or not wanting to play